Sign in

 Steps for Steam Trap Selection

-Key trap selection considerations should include pressure and temperature ratings, discharge capacity, trap type, body material, and many other relevant factors.
-While it may seem daunting at first, this process can generally be separated into four easy-to-understand steps:
+Key trap selection considerations should include pressure and temperature ratings, discharge capacity, trap type, body material, and other relevant factors.
+This process can generally be separated into four easy-to-understand steps:

-• Step 2: Select trap model according to operating pressure, temperature, orientation, and any other relevant conditions.
+• Step 2: Select trap model according to operating pressure, temperature, orientation, and other relevant conditions.

-• Step 4: Base the final trap selection on lowest Life Cycle Cost (LCC)
+• Step 4: Base the final trap selection on the lowest Life Cycle Cost (LCC)

 The first article of this three-part series will focus on how the steam trap application affects the steam trap selection process.